feilipu/yaz180/owners_notes.md

 * `--clean` - removes byproducts of the build process

 Note that this method of obtaining CP/M builds doesn't provide access to YAZ180 specific hardware or capabilities, but that is not really a problem, as CP/M provides access to all the hardware via BDOS calls anyway.

+The intention is to build a CP/M subtype for the YAZ180 target, which will support the Z180 specific instructions more completely, and avoid the potential inclusion of Z80 undocumented instructions.

 To be continued.